 My sister Chris recalls having a black girl in one of her classes that became one of her best friends at school.
 They wanted to play together outside of school and each of them went home and talked with their mothers.
 The mothers conferred by telephone and it was agreed that the girls could play at a mutually convenient playground.
 Both mothers visited during this ‘play date,’ but it never happened again.
 Chris remembers that neither mother felt comfortable about a visit in either one of their homes.

 It was also the summer of 1949 that first jolted my social consciousness.
 Our family traveled by train to Florida to visit relatives and had to change trains in New Orleans.
-I was shocked to see signs in the railway station designating separate bathrooms and drinking fountains as “Black Only.”
+I was shocked to see signs in the railway station designating separate bathrooms and drinking fountains as “Colored Only.”

 It was an image that was seared in my memory and would drive later activities to work for equality and opportunity for people.